Great Depression: Germany

 The German political landscape was dramatically altered, leading to Adolf Hitler's rise to power.
-The Nazi Party rose from being peripheral to winning 18.3% of the vote in the September 1930 election and the Communist Party also made gains, while moderate forces like the Social Democratic Party, the Democratic Party and the People's Party lost seats.
+The Nazi Party rose from being peripheral to winning 18.3% of the vote in the September 1930 election, and the Communist Party also made gains, while moderate forces, like the Social Democratic Party, the Democratic Party, and the People's Party lost seats.
 The next two years were marked by increased street violence between Nazis and Communists, while governments under President Paul von Hindenburg increasingly relied on rule by decree, bypassing the Reichstag.
 Hitler ran for the Presidency in 1932, and while he lost to the incumbent Hindenburg in the election, it marked a point during which both Nazi Party and the Communist parties rose in the years following the crash to altogether possess a Reichstag majority following the general election in July 1932.
 Although the Nazis lost seats in November 1932 election, they remained the largest party, and Hitler was appointed as Chancellor the following January.
 The government formation deal was designed to give Hitler's conservative coalition partners many checks on his power, but over the next few months, the Nazis manoeuvred to consolidate a single-party dictatorship.

-Hitler followed an autarky economic policy, creating a network of client states and economic allies in central Europe and Latin America.
+Hitler followed an economic policy of autarky, creating a network of client states and economic allies in central Europe and Latin America.
 By cutting wages and taking control of labor unions, plus public works spending, unemployment fell significantly by 1935.
 Large-scale military spending played a major role in the recovery.
-The policies had the effect of driving up the cost of food imports and depleting foreign currency reserves, leaving to economic impasse by 1936.
+The policies had the effect of driving up the cost of food imports and depleting foreign currency reserves, leading to economic impasse by 1936.
 Nazi Germany faced a choice of either reversing course or pressing ahead with rearmament and autarky.
-Hitler chose the latter route, which according to Ian Kershaw "could only be partially accomplished without territorial expansion" and therefore war.
+Hitler chose the latter route, which, according to Ian Kershaw, "could only be partially accomplished without territorial expansion" and therefore war.